 Potty training, two seemingly simple words that can somehow make a parent want to run for the hills.
 Potty training is one of those things that every parent will need to teach their child to do, but can often be a very stressful and frustrating time for both child and parent.
-Any expert will tell you that staying calm, positive, and focused is the key to success, but that can be hard when it feels like you don’t know how to go about it, and you aren’t seeing progress.
+Any expert will tell you that staying calm, positive, and focused is the key to success, and, of course,finding the right potty training seat, but that can be hard when it feels like you don’t know how to go about it, and you aren’t seeing progress.

 The good news is that you’re not alone in your potty training mission, as there have been millions of parents before you, and millions after you that will go through those same frustrations, doubts, and uncertainty about what’s the best method.